The Iconic Temple I

 From the Maudslay Collection, British Museum.
 Used with permission under the CC BY-NC-SA 4.0 non-commercial license. ©The Trustees of the British Museum.

-This photo of Temple I was taken shortly after Alfred Maudslay had it cleared of encroaching jungle in 1890.
+This photo of Temple I was taken shortly after Alfred Maudslay had it cleared of encroaching jungle during his Tikal expedition of 1890-91.
 Since then, it has captivated the popular imagination and come to epitomize classic Maya architecture.

 Robert Sharer, The Ancient Maya, 160-163.